Search

 Shell's Commitment to Raizen

-RIO DE JANEIRO, March 3 (Reuters) - London listed oil company Shell is committed to investing 3.5 billion reais ($667.84 million) in troubled sugar and ethanol maker Raizen, the energy company's Brazil CEO said on Tuesday.
+RIO DE JANEIRO, March 3 (Reuters) - London-listed oil company Shell is committed to investing 3.5 billion reais ($667.84 million) in troubled sugar and ethanol maker Raizen, the energy company's Brazil CEO said on Tuesday.

-Raizen's Recent Struggles
+Raizen's Recent Financial Performance

 Raizen has reported a string of losses and soaring net debt in recent quarters amid costly investments and poor weather negatively impacting crops, prompting the company to warn in February of "significant uncertainty" about its ability to keep operating.

-Investment Details and Stakeholder Concerns
+Details of the Investment and Stakeholder Reactions

 Reuters last week reported that Shell would pump 3.5 billion reais into Raizen, with sources suggesting that sum would be disproportionate to funds coming from Cosan, which also owns the company in a joint venture with the oil firm.

-Creditors' Reactions and BTG Pactual's Proposal
+Creditors' Concerns and BTG Pactual's Proposal

 Reuters also reported that Raizen's creditors were unhappy with a proposal from BTG Pactual, which runs a fund that entered Cosan's controlling shareholder group last year, to split Raizen in two by separating the fuel distribution business from refineries and other assets.

-Shell's Preferred Strategy and Future Possibilities
+Shell's Preferred Strategy

 Shell would prefer to keep the beleaguered sugar maker together, said Cristiano Pinto da Costa, CEO of the British oil major's Brazil unit, adding that Shell also expects another shareholder to be able to shore up Raizen's fortunes with an additional investment of 3.5 billion reais.

-Exchange Rate Information
+Exchange Rate and Reporting Credits

 ($1 = 5.2408 reais)